robole/vscode-javascript-extensions/README.md

 This repository contains **example extensions written in JavaScript**.

-The VS Code docs examples are written in TypeScript (found in [https://github.com/microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples)).
+The VS Code docs [examples](https://github.com/microsoft/vscode-extension-samples) are written in TypeScript.
 The purpose of this repo is to provide clear, simple JavaScript alternatives to these.

 Each folder contains a complete extension that explains one topic from the [VS Code API](https://code.visualstudio.com/api/references/vscode-api) or VS Code's [Contribution Points](https://code.visualstudio.com/api/references/contribution-points).